 The Agency entered into a cost-sharing agreement with the Town of Tiburon in June 2019, for a total contribution of \$600,000 from the Town toward the Library Expansion Project, split over a period of four years.
-The Town will be making four (4) contributions of \$150,000 each over the next four fiscal years starting in August 2019.
+The Town will be making four (4) contributions of \$150,000 each over four fiscal years starting in August 2019.

-In September 2019 the Agency awarded a bid for the Library Expansion project construction services to Alten Construction, Inc. for \$12,633,800.
-The construction is scheduled to begin on October 16, 2019.
+In September 2019, the Agency awarded a bid for the Library Expansion project construction services to Alten Construction, Inc. for \$12,633,800.
+The construction began during fiscal year ended June 30, 2020.
 Funds will come from the Library Foundation and the Mechanics Bank line of credit.
 Fundraising by the Foundation continues in order to avoid using the line of credit.